AyoubFrihaoui/Portfolio/content/featured/HumanPose-Estimation-in-Sport-Analysis/index.md

 - data labeling and augmentation
 - YOLOv8 transfer learning
 - Cropping
-- 3D to 2D projection using homography
+- 2D to 3D projection using homography and Camera projection
 - Metrics calculation